 What Is Turo?

 According to the company’s website, Turo is the world’s largest peer-to-peer car sharing marketplace.
 It works similar to an Airbnb for cars in that vehicle owners can become Turo hosts and make their vehicles available for rent.
 Whether you’re traveling out of town, your current car is out of service or you’re looking for an extended test drive of a specific vehicle, Turo may be a cost-effective option.

-Turo’s Better Business Bureau profile isn’t quite as positive: The company is not accredited by the BBB and currently has only 1 out of 5 stars based on more than 700 customer reviews.
+Turo’s Better Business Bureau profile isn’t quite as positive: The company is not accredited by the BBB.
 Many of the complaints mention cancellation issues and charges for late returns.
-However, it appears that Turo is active on BBB, as it has closed 666 complaints in the last 12 months as of June 2022.
+However, it appears that Turo is active on BBB, as it has closed 1,302 complaints in the last 12 months as of May 2023.
 If you do try Turo and have an issue, submitting a complaint on BBB could be a good way to get it resolved.